Need help resolving a Family Law negotiation or dispute?

 - Divorce and nullity.

-It is impossible to estimate our fee in advance in family law work because it is not possible to anticipate what work is going to be required.
+It is impossible to estimate the cost of family law litigation as it is not possible to anticipate what work is going to be required.
 The amount of professional costs and disbursements will vary depending on factors including:-

-- whether an Independent Children’s Lawyer is appointed and their costs;
+- whether an Independent Children’s Lawyer is appointed and their fees;

-- how many and what type of superannuation funds you have and whether a superannuation valuer’s opinion is required;
+- how many and what type of superannuation funds you have;

-- whether an agent must be retained due to the matter being listed at/transferred to a Court Registry other than Parramatta (e.g. when the other party who is the primary carer for the child lives a long way from you);
+- whether an agent must be retained due to the matter being listed at/transferred to a Court Registry distant from your solicitor (e.g. when the other party who is the the children’s primary carer lives a long way from your solicitor);

 - whether a barrister must be briefed to provide written advice and/or represent you at an interim and/or final hearing; and

-- the number and complexity of letters, court documents, conferences, meetings, hearings, etc.
+- the number and complexity of the legal/factual issues, letters, court documents, conferences, meetings, hearings, etc.

 Reaching an amicable settlement is always much less costly than proceeding to litigation.
-However, if the other side starts litigation, your options are generally reduced to:-
+However, if negotiation breaks down and the other side starts litigation, your options may be reduced to:-

 - agreeing to the orders they are seeking; or